Etiology of Swine Kidney Worm Infection

 Stephanurus dentatus are stout-bodied worms (2–4.5 cm long) that encyst in pairs along the ureters in the perirenal fat and in the kidney of pigs.
 The swine kidney worm is found worldwide, particularly in tropical and subtropical areas.
 It is primarily a parasite of swine raised outdoors in the southeastern and south central US.

-The eggs hatch shortly after being passed in the urine and reach the infective stage in 3–5 days.
+The eggs hatch shortly after being passed in the pig's urine and reach the infective stage in 3–5 days.
 The larvae are susceptible to temperature extremes, desiccation, and sunlight, and do not survive at temperatures <5°C. Infection is by skin penetration or ingestion of the infective larvae (earthworms may serve as paratenic hosts).
-The larvae enter the liver, where they migrate extensively for 3–9 mo.
+The larvae enter the liver, where they migrate extensively for 3–9 months.
 Larvae then penetrate the capsule and migrate through the peritoneal cavity to the perirenal area, where they find their way into the ureters, kidney, and perirenal fat.
 Occasionally, some larvae errantly migrate to other tissues and organs or to developing fetuses.
-Infections usually become patent in 9–16 mo but may be found as early as 6 months but the usual time is 9–16 months.
+Infections can become patent as early as 6 months but the usual time is 9–16 months.

-Good control practices are indicated in areas where the worm is found.
+Good control practices are indicated in areas where the swine kidney worm is found.
 Because of the long prepatent period, control may be achieved with a “gilts only” breeding program, which prevents patent infection from developing.
 Older boars are replaced with young boars from clean herds, and only gilts are bred and then sold after weaning.
-Eradication is possible within 2 yr.
+Eradication is possible within 2 years.
 More commonly, anthelmintics and sanitation (rearing on concrete or in confinement) are used to control kidney worm.